Prof. Salvador Ryan

 He is Treasurer of the Catholic Historical Society of Ireland, and of its annual scholarly journal, Archivium Hibernicum.
 In 2013 he was elected to the Ecclesiastical History Society as an Executive Committee Member for a three-year term.
 In 2014 he was appointed to the Editorial Advisory Board of British Catholic History (Cambridge University Press), the journal formerly known as Recusant History.
 In June 2015 he was appointed joint Review Editor of Irish Theological Quarterly.
 He also serves as a member of the International Advisory Board of The Journal of Baroque Studies.
 In 2017 he was elected to the Executive Committee of the American Society for Irish Medieval Studies and became Theology representative for its peer-reviewed journal, Eolas, for a two-year term.
 Since 2004 he has been a member of the European Network on the Instruments of Devotion (ENID), which is based at the University of Bergen, Norway, and is currently joint editor of its academic volumes which feature scholarly contributions from across Europe on aspects of the materiality of devotional culture.

 He has published widely in the area of late medieval and early modern popular religion.
 Recent publications include: (with Henning Laugerud), The Materiality of Devotion in Late Medieval Northern Europe: Images, Objects and Practices (Dublin: Four Courts Press, 2016), (with Clodagh Tait), Religion and Politics in Urban Ireland, 1500-1750 (Dublin: Four Courts Press, 2016), Death and the Irish: a Miscellany (Dublin: Wordwell Books, 2016), and (with Declan Marmion and Gesa E. Thiessen), Remembering the Reformation: Martin Luther and Catholic Theology (Minneapolis: Fortress Press, 2017).
-His The Cultural Reception of the Bible: Explorations in Theology, Literature and the Arts (edited with Liam M. Tracey) will be published by Four Courts Press in summer 2018.
+His The Cultural Reception of the Bible: Explorations in Theology, Literature and the Arts (edited with Liam M. Tracey) will be published by Four Courts Press in autumn 2018.

 Memberships of Associations: